KMI FacultyKMI is proud to work with a roster of distinguished faculty members from around the world to deliver programs and achieve our goals

 Project Director, Korean Management Institute.

-Dr. Jungho Suh is a visiting teaching assistant professor of management and tourism studies at the George Washington University School of Business (GWSB).
+Dr. Jungho Suh is a teaching assistant professor of management and tourism studies at the George Washington University School of Business (GWSB).
 He joined GWSB from the Surrey International Institute at Dongbei University of Finance and Economics (SII-DUFE), China, where he served as assistant professor of tourism management for three years.
 His areas of expertise include destination branding, destination marketing, sustainable tourism management, social media marketing, hospitality marketing, service management, and the sharing economy.

 Dr. Suh teaches undergraduate and MTA courses in hospitality management, digital marketing in hospitality and tourism, destination management, travel marketing communications, and conference and exhibition management.
 His teaching approach aims to design a collaborative team-based learning environment to cultivate students’ leadership and critical-thinking abilities in the context of hospitality and tourism.

 To this end, Dr. Suh focuses on organizing learning communities within the classroom to advance collective knowledge in support of the development of personal knowledge.
 Moreover, to enhance his pedagogy, Dr. Suh completed two teaching certificates in evidence-based teaching from the Center for the Integration of Research, Teaching, and Learning (CIRTL).